diegovalle/Homicide-MX-Drug-War/readme.md

 ------------------------------------------------------------------------------------------------------------------------

-_As you can see Mexico is pretty violent, but not as violent as Brazil, at least in 2008.
+_As you can see Mexico is pretty violent, but not as violent as Brazil—at least in 2008.
 See the last chart for an estimate for 2010_

 ![International Comparison](http://imgur.com/oiVTt.png)

 --------------------------------------------------------------------------------------------------------------------------

-_Most of the violence is concentrated in the states home to the drug cartels.
-Chihuahua looks like a war zone_
+_Most of the violence is concentrated in the states home to the drug cartels._

 ![Choropleth of homicide rates in 2009](http://imgur.com/bqGHk.png)

 -------------------------------------------------------------------------------------------------------------------------

 _Here's what it looks like at the municipality level.
+The border zone of Chihuahua looks like a war zone.
 Keep in mind that the big municipalities tend to draw more attention because of their size, but they also tend to have low population densities_

 ![Choropleth of homicide rates by municipality](http://imgur.com/eX8cK.png)